genrnd/soc-aes-accel/README.md

 BUILD
 -----

-Building the module providing driver is straingtforward:
+Building the module is straingtforward:

 ```shell
 make KDIR=path/to/prebuilt/kernel